Spike Tailed Paradise Fish - Pseudosphromenus dayi : Complete Fish Profile & Care Guide

 |TDS||36 - 268|

-Brown Spike-tailed Paradise Fish are endemic to the coastal drainages of the Western Ghats mountains in southern Kerala state.
-You will find these fish in the Muvattupuzha, Periyar and Chalakkudy rivers in India.
-These fish inhabit sluggish to still waters in rice paddies, swamps, lakes, ditches, weedy ponds, and most commonly in floodplains and other lowland areas.
-Their habitats usually have thick growths of submerged vegetation.
+The Brown Spike-tailed Paradise Fish is indigenous to the coastal drainages of the Western Ghats mountains, located in the southern region of Kerala state, India.
+These fish are prominently found in the Muvattupuzha, Periyar, and Chalakkudy Rivers, which traverse the specified geographic area.
+Their distribution spans habitats characterized by sluggish to still water conditions, encompassing diverse environments such as rice paddies, swamps, lakes, ditches, weedy ponds, and, notably, floodplains and other lowland areas.

 In their natural habitats, it is common to encounter dense growths of submerged vegetation, which serve as significant features within the preferred ecosystems of the Brown Spike-tailed Paradise Fish.

 The Brown Spike-tailed Paradise Fish exhibits bubble-nesting behaviour during the breeding process.
 The male takes the initiative in constructing a nest composed of bubbles, typically located beneath cave-like decorations or a leaf.
 Once the nest is prepared, the male and female engage in a wrapping behaviour, allowing for the fertilization of the eggs.
 The female subsequently releases the eggs to the substrate, where they are promptly collected by both parents and carefully placed within the bubble nest.